StinkyThinky/tetrio-bot/README.md

 I spent a few days reading through the code, and found a few areas for improvement.

 I also decided that the internal parameter weights were set arbitrarily and could be refined to be better.
 I watched my first machine learning video and decided to develop my own naive approach to machine learning in order to refine these parameters, documented in the files, taking a reinforcement learning approach that ran for a week.
-My metrics for performance and improvement were dubious so take everything with a grain of salt...
+During training I often noticed the bot often took a liking to high board height and taking greedy Tspins.
+I ended up with a bot that I think did indeed "improve", though my metrics for performance and improvement were dubious so take everything with a grain of salt...

-I know there are many improvements to be made and I plan to redo this entirely!
+Today, I know there are many improvements to my method to be made and I plan to build my own bot from scratch!